Sparse Graph Learning from Spatiotemporal Time Series: Experiments Details

-\paragraph{AQI experiment} For the experiments on AQI we use a simple TTS model with a GRU encoder with $2$ hidden layers, followed by a GNN decoder with $2$ graph convolutional layers updating representations as:
+For the experiments on AQI we use a simple TTS model with a GRU encoder with $2$ hidden layers, followed by a GNN decoder with $2$ graph convolutional layers updating representations as:

-where $\mW,\mV \in \sR^{d_z \times d_z}$ are learnable weight matrices and $\sigma$ is a nonlinear activation function (in particular we use Swish~\cite{ramachandran2017searching}).
+where $\mW,\mV \in \sR^{d_z \times d_z}$ are learnable weight matrices and $\sigma$ is a nonlinear activation function (in particular we use Swish~\citep{ramachandran2017searching}).
 All layers have a hidden size of $64$ units.
-We use an input window size of $24$ steps and train for $100$ epochs the models with the Adam optimize with an initial learning rate of $0.005$ and a multi-step learning rate scheduler.
+We use an input window size of $24$ steps and train for $100$ epochs the models with the Adam optimizer with an initial learning rate of $0.005$ and a multi-step learning rate scheduler.
 For the GRU baseline, we use a single recurrent layer of size $64$ followed by an MLP decoder with $1$ hidden layer with $32$ units.
 For the graph module, we use SNS with $K=5$ and $4$ dummy nodes and train with Adam with a learning rate of $0.01$ for $200$ epochs.
 At test time, we used models with weights corresponding to the lowest validation error across epochs.